jarrettmeyer/jarrettmeyer.github.io/_posts/2019-03-14-url-query-values.md

 ---
 title: "Getting URL Query Values"
 date: 2019-03-14
 layout: post
 tags: javascript
+description: Working with URLSearchParams
+thumbnail: /assets/images/javascript-logo.svg
 ---

 This was a fun little task.
 I needed to get URL query values.
 This is a pretty common requirement, so I thought I would document it's use here.
 The easiest way to do this is by creating an instance of [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).